chinshr/vz-service/README.md

 ## Patentable Ideas

-Should file a "Provisional Patent" i.e. a [Provisional Patent Application](http://www.ipwatchdog.com/2013/09/14/the-benefits-of-a-provisional-patent-application/id=45156/)with the USPTO, ~$130 fees.
+Should file a "Provisional Patent" i.e. a [Provisional Patent Application](http://www.ipwatchdog.com/2013/09/14/the-benefits-of-a-provisional-patent-application/id=45156/) with the USPTO, ~$130 fees.
 Protected as "Patent Pending" for up to 12 months after filing.

 1. Invention:  System for the automatic improvement of speech-to-text transcription with a hybrid machine and human approach.